smnorris/fwapg/docs/02_usage.md

 Matching points with variable precision and accuracy to FWA streams can be a challenge.
 In the example above, station `07EA004` has two streams within 50m - which one is correct?
 Station `07EC002` is 95m from the nearest stream, is this too far to be confident about the match?

 For quality matching of points to streams it is essential to be familiar with the contents and lineage of the point data.
 Is there any information in the data that can improve the match?
 How were the points collected?
-These ECC points were likely digitized from paper maps that used a much different scale from FWA 1:20,000 mapping - using the closest point will not work reliably.
+These hydrometric station locations were likely digitized from paper maps that used a much different scale from FWA 1:20,000 mapping - using the closest point will not work reliably.
 However, the data in the `name` column is consistent and appears to be very reliable - we can improve the join based on matching to the FWA stream name:

 ```sql